 (rewritten from a resource compiled by Tony Fisher for the SMART Trust)

 At this time lived a great warrior named Tama Rereti.
 His whare (house) was at the south end of the great lake that we call Taupo.
-One morning, Tama Rereti awoke feeling very hungry and very little was left in his food store.
-He then decided that it was about time to go fishing again.
-It was a lovely mild late spring morning with a light breeze from the south.
+One morning, Tama Rereti awoke feeling hungry yet very little was left in his food store so he decided it was time to go out fishing again.
+It was a lovely mild late spring morning with a light breeze from the South.

 Tama Rereti gathered up his fishing lines and baits and put them in his waka (canoe), then pushed off onto the lake.
 He hoisted the sail and set off for his favourite fishing spot.
 Arrived at it, he lowered the sail and started fishing.
 After a while, when Tama Rereti had caught some nice fish he decided to head back to the village for a late breakfast.

 Unfortunately the wind had dropped and he was becalmed.
 It was a beautiful warm day and Tama Rereti decided to lie down on its waka for a snooze.
 The gentle rocking of the waka and the sound of the waves lapping against the sides put Tama Rereti soon to sleep.

 While he slept, the gentle breeze returned and the canoe with Tama Rereti on board sailed quietly all the way to the north end of the lake.
 Tama Rereti slept for a long time.
 When he awoke he saw himself at the far end of the lake.
 There was no way he could make it back home across the lake before dusk.
 And after dusk the taniwha would come and eat him up.
 Tama Rereti was a brave warrior.
 He was not afraid of fighting the taniwha but he’d rather get back home in one piece to his wife and children, to the Ahi-kaa, the sacred fire of his family.